amazon-archives/aws-progress-monitor/README.md

 print "Total items not started: {}".format(root_wf.not_started_count) print task_b2_1.status, wf_b_2.status, wf_b.status, root_wf.status

-# when you start a tracker, the parent has to be started as well . . . `Parents=True` tells `ProgressInsight` to automatically start all parents up the tree
+# when you start a tracker, the parent has to be started as well . . . `Parents=True` tells `AWS Progress Monitor` to automatically start all parents up the tree
 task_b2_1.start(Parents=True)

 # we can print out _count and _pct for any metric and it will include all children . . . in this case, we're getting all in_progress items in the entire tree